Nexfinity/CakeyBot-Wiki/en/core/setup-premium.md

 - Auto Responder & Custom Command Embeds
 - Custom Boost Announcements
 - See the full list of features [here](https://cakey.bot/premium)

+### Cakey Personal
+Cakey Personal is a subscription for **you** rather than a server.
+Its perks - bonus XP and coins, your own rank card, a lime leaderboard highlight, unlimited music, extra AI requests and more - follow you into every server, and it stacks with Server Premium and Custom Bot.
+See the full details on the [Cakey Personal](/en/feature/cakey-personal) page.

 ### Custom Bot
 Custom Bot is an advanced version of Premium that allows you to completely rebrand Cakey Bot with your own Logos, Emotes, Bio, Username and more!
 Custom Bot allows you to have: